Cyclone Nilofar

-Extremely Severe Cyclonic Storm Nilofar (/'nɪ.ləfɑːr/) was, at the time, the third-strongest cyclone in the Arabian Sea.
+Extremely Severe Cyclonic Storm Nilofar (Note: The name Nilofar (Urdu: نیلوفر, [niːloːˈfəɾ]) was contributed by Pakistan and means "water lily" in Urdu.) was, at the time, the third-strongest cyclone in the Arabian Sea.
 In late October 2014, it reached peak maximum sustained winds estimated between 110 kn and 115 kn.
-The India Meteorological Department (IMD) named it Nilofar; the name refers to the water lily, and was suggested by Pakistan.
 The western fringes of the storm caused flash flooding in northeastern Oman, killing four people.

 Nilofar originated from a low-pressure area between India and the Arabian Peninsula.
 It developed into a depression on October 25 and moved generally northward through an area of favorable conditions.
 The system intensified into a cyclonic storm on October 26.
 Quickly organizing due to the conditions, Nilofar developed a well-defined eye and structure, attaining its peak intensity on October 28.
 At the time, Nilofar was expected to make landfall in western India, prompting evacuations and preparations.
 However, high wind shear caused the storm to rapidly weaken, and Nilofar degraded into a remnant low-pressure area on October 31 off the Indian state of Gujarat.